pawelrusak/react-note-app/README.md

 ```

 However in my case I used the word "my" in `scope` only when I did something on my own during the course, like connecting Firebase API or creating stories of StoryBook 6, because the course didn't cover that.
 I used this solution up to the Tag 0.15.0.
 All the following commits even if they didn't have a "my" in the "scope" were written by me, too.

+### Tagging

+I have tried using tags in the MAJOR.MINOR.PATCH convention, suggested in ["Semantic Versioning"](https://semver.org/), guided by the changes from the user's perspective.
+For example, I increased the "MINOR" version when adding new user functionality, like possibility to create new notes, or implementing a counter for a specific type of items.

 ## License